 Prior to the Internet, CODE established both a monthly newsletter “Touchstone”, and the annual scholarly journal “Contact”.
 Lorna MacKay was the first editor and Margaret Burke was the last.
 Both publications provided vital ideas and classroom resources between conferences.
 Slowly, teachers began sharing their ideas province-wide, school by school.

 From the outset, teachers debated the importance of what became known as “process drama” and the influence of “theatre production” skills in the curriculum.
 Teachers favoured one set of skills over the other in their practice and debated passionately at the conferences.
 During this period, due to the wisdom and leadership of mentors like David Booth and Norah Morgan, teachers realized that a good drama teacher should be comfortable teaching anywhere on the spectrum from role-play to theatre.
 This era saw the peak and end of this ‘either-or’ debate.
 Drama simply became ‘both’ in the hands of progressive classroom practitioners.
-And Drama also now included dance skills.
+And Drama also now included movement/dance skills.